normalian/Alert-with-SpecificStrings-using-AppInsights/README.md

 # Alert-with-SpecificStrings-using-AppInsights
-You probably confuse how to alert with some logs when you use Azure PaaS Service( e.x.
+You probably confuse how to alert with specific strings when you use Azure PaaS Service( e.x.
 App Service, Cloud Service) especially OSS components.
-This sample enable you to alert with specific strings using Application Insights.
+This sample enable you to alert with them using Application Insights, Azure Function and SendGrid.
+You can alert with this sample even if you use OSS components on Azure PaaS.
-A feature of Application Insights called "Continuous export" can export its log data into Azure Blob Storage.

 ## Requirement
 - SendGrid account